santiago-paz/The-Simpsons-AI-Classifier/README.md

 # The Simpsons AI classifier
-Jupyter notebook that allows you to identify a Simpson character in an image (only Homer/Marge/Bart as possible choices).
+Jupyter notebook that allows you to identify a Simpson character in an image (only Homer, Marge or Bart as possible answers).